Who We Are

 Here is an overview of our properties:

-Verywell (Health and Wellness): The Verywell family of brands, including Verywell Health, Verywell Fit, Verywell Family, and Verywell Mind, take a human approach to health and wellness content and are a welcome alternative to hyper-clinical health sites.
-More than 34 million people use Verywell sites each month to feel better and be healthier.
+Verywell: The Verywell family of brands, including Verywell Health, Verywell Fit, Verywell Family, and Verywell Mind, take a human approach to health and wellness content and are a welcome alternative to hyper-clinical health sites.
+Over 38 million people use Verywell sites each month to feel better and be healthier.

-Investopedia (Investing and Financial Education): Investopedia helps investors understand financial concepts, improve investing skills, and learn how to manage their money.
-Investopedia reaches nearly 19 million people each month.
+Investopedia: Investopedia helps investors understand financial concepts, improve investing skills, and learn how to manage their money.
+Investopedia reaches over 20 million people each month.

-The Spruce (Home and Food): The Spruce family of brands, including The Spruce, The Spruce Eats, The Spruce Pets, and The Spruce Crafts combine inspiration with how-to advice to help users create homes they love.
-Collectively, The Spruce sites reach nearly 44 million people each month.
+The Spruce: The Spruce family of brands, including The Spruce, The Spruce Eats, The Spruce Pets, and The Spruce Crafts combine inspiration with how-to advice to help users create homes they love.
+Collectively, The Spruce sites reach nearly 40 million people each month.

-Byrdie (Beauty): Byrdie is dedicated to all things beauty, inside and out.
+Byrdie: Byrdie is dedicated to all things beauty, inside and out.
 From hair and makeup to health and wellness, Byrdie takes a fresh, no-nonsense approach to feeling and looking your best.
-Byrdie reaches over six million people each month.
+Byrdie reaches 10.5 million people each month.

-Brides (Lifestyle): Brides inspires and guides our two million monthly users as they make decisions from pre-engagement through the honeymoon.
+Brides: Brides inspires and guides 4.6 million monthly users as they make decisions from pre-engagement through the honeymoon.
 Brides is committed to bringing you an inclusive look at the world of weddings, with every type of couple, every type of wedding, and every type of celebration.

-Lifewire (Tech): Lifewire provides helpful, actionable tech tips, advice, and answers, without confusing jargon.
-Lifewire helps nearly nine million people each month get the most out of their technology.
+Lifewire: Lifewire provides helpful, actionable tech tips, advice, and answers, without confusing jargon.
+Lifewire helps 5.7 million people each month get the most out of their technology.

-TripSavvy (Travel): TripSavvy delivers curated expert advice for family and vacation travelers.
-We help over two million people each month have the best travel experiences.
+TripSavvy: TripSavvy delivers curated expert advice for family and vacation travelers.
+We help 3.8 million people each month have the best travel experiences.

-Liquor.com (Home and Food): Liquor.com is dedicated to good drinking and great living.
-We inspire, entertain and educate over three million people each month interested in what happens in the glass and out of it.
+Liquor.com: Liquor.com is dedicated to good drinking and great living.
+We inspire, entertain and educate 3.7 million people each month interested in what happens in the glass and out of it.

-TreeHugger (Sustainability): Treehugger is the only modern sustainability site that offers advice, clarity, and inspiration for both the eco-savvy and the green living novice.
-With more than three million monthly users, Treehugger is one of the world’s largest information sites dedicated to driving sustainability mainstream.
+TreeHugger: Treehugger is the only modern sustainability site that offers advice, clarity, and inspiration for both the eco-savvy and the green living novice.
+With 2.6 million monthly users, Treehugger is one of the world’s largest information sites dedicated to driving sustainability mainstream.

-Thoughtco (Education and Information): ThoughtCo is one of the largest and most comprehensive learning, information, and education sites online.
-ThoughtCo helps nearly eight million people a month become lifelong learners.
+Thoughtco: ThoughtCo is one of the largest and most comprehensive learning, information, and education sites online.
+ThoughtCo helps 6.4 million people a month become lifelong learners.

 Read about Dotdash and our family of brands in the news.